 Water Requirements: Needs regular watering with some drying time between watering.
-Water more during growing season from spring to fall and less in the winter.
+Water more during the growing season from spring to fall and less in the winter.
 Pines don’t like permanently moist soil.
-Use well draining soil mixture.
+Use well well-draining soil mixture.

 Pruning/Training: To give this bonsai an aged look, you can bend down the branches and thin the leaves by plucking needles that grow inside and under the branches.
 That will expose the heavily fissured bark.